 --image ghcr.io/siderolabs/installer:v1.7.0

 Talos writes the new OS to an alternate partition and reboots.
-If it fails to boot, automatic rollback to the previous version.
-The upgrade is atomic — it either fully succeeds or fully fails.
+If the new image fails to boot, it rolls back to the previous version automatically.
+The upgrade is atomic, succeeding fully or failing fully, with nothing in between to babysit.

 NixOS: Generation-Based Rollback